mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```
 ### Repair And Index
 Repairing an index can be done in many ways such as reducing the number of replicas required.
-This would be done to matche the number of replia nodes available.
+This would be done to match the number of replica nodes available.
 In the event that a single node cluster is running, the number of replicas can be set to 0.

 This might not need to be repaired, but if you do notice issues, here's how you would do it!